EighteenZi/rocksdb_wiki/Leveled-Compaction.md

 Maximum number of compactions allowed is controlled by `max_background_compactions`.

 However, L0 to L1 compaction cannot be parallelized.
 In some cases, it may become a bottleneck that limit the total compaction speed.
-In this case, users can set `max_compactions` to more than 1.
+In this case, users can set `max_subcompactions` to more than 1.
 In this case, we'll try to partition the range and use multiple threads to execute it:

 ![](https://github.com/facebook/rocksdb/blob/gh-pages-old/pictures/subcompaction.png)